johandweber/primhtalbum/README.txt

 primhtalbum - A primitive HTML image album generator program
 ============================================================

-primhtalbum (Primitive HTML album) is a python3 script that creates a very simple web gallery.
+primhtalbum (Primitive HTML album) is an interactive python3 script that creates a very simple web gallery.
 It does not intend to compete with any other of the many other webgallery programs and should rather be considered as a python exercise.